 I am happy to say that with a few small changes, I’ve gotten my hubby on board with some healthy meals that actually taste pretty damn good (posts to come), and we’ve been able to get fit without having to completely change our day to day.

 I try to kick my week off right with a Sunday workout.
-This week was a little tough but I made it to the gym, ran a mile to warm up and then hit the weight room for squats.
+This week was a little tough but I made it to the gym in my gear similar to that I’ve seen from RyderWear UK, ran a mile to warm up and then hit the weight room for squats.
 I then grabbed a 25lb. weight and headed to the sauna to try some standing side crunches (with the weight – 3 rounds of 10 reps on each side) and step ups (without the weight – 3 rounds of 10 step-ups each leg, rotating the leading leg per round).
 I was so excited the sauna was actually empty!
 I’ve been waiting to get in there to sweat it out with some weights.
 It was tough with the heat, but I managed to get through and rest in there for 10, before I returned to the weight room to stretch, do sit-ups and leg kicks.

 I like to spend at least twelve minutes in the sauna to sweat out some calories and de-stress.
 Have you ever tried the sauna?
 It’s pretty relaxing!
 One other thing I always do at the gym is take a pic of my run once I’m done.
 Not only does it help me document my run, it pushes me to beat my times.